wherearemysocks11/Python-TF-Stock-Predictor-v0.7/README.md

 # Stock Price Predictor

+⚠️ **DISCLAIMER**

+This software is for educational and research purposes only.
+It:
+- Is NOT financial advice
+- Should NOT be used for actual trading decisions
+- Makes NO guarantees about prediction accuracy
+- Does NOT guarantee any financial returns
+- May contain errors or inaccuracies

+Past performance does not guarantee future results.
+Always consult with a qualified financial advisor before making any investment decisions.
+The creators and contributors of this software are not responsible for any financial losses incurred from using this tool.

+## Overview

 A machine learning model that predicts stock prices using historical data and economic indicators.
 The model uses a neural network to analyze patterns in stock prices along with various economic indicators from different countries.

 ## Features